 - Neck injury

 - Carpal Tunnel Syndrome

 Workers’ compensation benefits may be available to employees who re-injure a former non-work-related injury because of working conditions or while performing work-related duties.
-If you have a question about workers comp eligibility for a specific injury you have incurred, contact an Oklahoma Workers’ Compensation attorney.
+If you have a question about workers comp eligibility for a specific injury you have incurred, contact an Oklahoma Workers’ Compensation attorney today.